Sauna Door Sizing Guidelines

 Rough Opening Sizing For Sauna Doors

 Once you’ve made a choice on the size of your Sauna door, it’s time to get rough opening measurements.
 This is a critical piece of Sauna building and should be known prior to building the unit.
 If you’re installing a pre-hung door, the rough opening will need to be wider than the space itself.
-While this is common sense for most people who have the ability to build their own Sauna, we’ve talked to a few to many people who built the entire unit only to size down their door later because the rough opening was incorrectly sized.
+All of the doors we sell come pre-hung for ease of installation.

 We recommend giving us a call for the correct rough opening guidelines for your Sauna door.
+For any quote or question on sauna door sizing, call (763)688-1488 or contact us and we’ll provide a quick estimate or answer any questions you may have.

 Important Components Of A Sauna Door